 This trip may not be about sightseeing, but that doesn’t mean you can’t cross a few attractions off your list during your visit.

-Grand Ole Opry– Catch a performance at the longest running radio show, which hosts well known artists as well as those on the rise.
+Grand Ole Opry– Catch a performance at the longest-running radio show, which hosts well-known artists as well as those on the rise.
 The behind the scenes tour is something that also must be experienced.
+Get a Grand Ole Opry Admission Ticket for you and your group.

 Parthenon– Visit a replica of the Greek original, complete with the long-missing Athena statue inside.
 There’s a small museum about the Centennial Exposition that brought the structure about.